-• Building Height:
+- Building Height:

-Maximum Allowable Height: The Sector Plan recommends the combined height of the podium and tower not exceed 200 ft for this site.
+- Maximum Allowable Height: The Sector Plan recommends the combined height of the podium and tower not exceed 200 ft for this site.
 The proposed height meets this recommendation, with a main roof height of 200 ft.

-• Podiums:
+- Podiums:

-Minimum Frontage Requirements: The Sector Plan recommends that all podiums should engage the Recommended Build-to Line (RBL) within 0 to 2 ft for a minimum of 80% of the street frontage, and that no portion of the podium façade should be located greater than 10 ft from the RBL.
+- Minimum Frontage Requirements: The Sector Plan recommends that all podiums should engage the Recommended Build-to Line (RBL) within 0 to 2 ft for a minimum of 80% of the street frontage, and that no portion of the podium façade should be located greater than 10 ft from the RBL.
 The proposed podium deviates from this recommendation.
-On South Eads Street, the podium façade engages the RBL for approximately 48% of the street frontage and also includes a portion recessed approximately 48.2 ft from the RBL.
+On South Eads Street, the podium facade engages the RBL for approximately 50% of the street frontage and also includes a portion recessed approximately 49.8 ft from the RBL.
 Staff acknowledges the site is long and narrow which contributes to a limited frontage on South Eads Street.
-As a result, meeting the 80% minimum may be challenging to achieve while accommodating both the proposed driveway and pedestrian pathway.
-However, extending the podium façade further north and recessing the lobby entrance area a maximum of 10 ft would ensure compliance with the design recommendations of the Sector Plan.
+As a result, meeting the 80% minimum may be challenging to achieve while accommodating both the proposed driveway and east-west pathway.
 As demonstrated in the Sector Plan, the intended RBL on Richmond Highway is 80 feet from the future street centerline assuming the realignment.
 As a result, engaging the RBL is not currently achievable since the RBL lies within the existing southbound Richmond Highway off-ramp.
-However, the future street centerline may shift as a result of the future design and the Richmond Highway RBL may potentially line up better with the building's eastern podium façade as proposed.

-- Required Building Frontage: The Sector Plan recommends that every building should have at least 1 podium frontage on an RBL for a minimum of 65 ft along the RBL.
-The proposed podium deviates from this recommendation, with a podium frontage of 62.3 ft on the South Eads Street RBL. - Encroachment: The Sector Plan recommends that no part of the building should encroach within the public right-of-way of any street or open space, except for building frontage elements such as awnings, canopies, bays, blade signage and other similar features.
+However, the future street centerline may shift as a result of the future design and the Richmond Highway RBL may potentially line up better with the building's eastern podium façade as proposed. - Required Building Frontage: The Sector Plan recommends that every building should have at least 1 podium frontage on an RBL for a minimum of 65 ft along the RBL.
+The proposed podium meets this recommendation, with a podium frontage of 65 ft on the South Eads Street RBL. - Encroachment: The Sector Plan recommends that no part of the building should encroach within the public right-of-way of any street or open space, except for building frontage elements such as awnings, canopies, bays, blade signage and other similar features.
 The proposal meets this recommendation, with no proposed encroachments. - Podium Height: The Sector Plan recommends that the maximum height of any podium should not exceed 65 ft.
 The proposed podium meets this recommendation, with a podium height of 18 ft. - Podium Separation Requirement: The Sector Plan recommends that where a podium base does not occupy an entire site and no party-wall condition exists, the podium should maintain a minimum separation distance of 40 ft from all other adjacent buildings, except when the separation is for an alley or other vehicular way, which should typically be 25 ft wide.
 The proposed podium meets this recommendation. - Base Frontage: The Sector Plan recommends that the ground floor of the podium base should be distinguished from other stories of the building by providing a pedestrian friendly quality with a greater floor-to-ceiling height than other floors.
-The proposed podium base meets this recommendation, with a ground floor height of 18 ft. - Top of the Podium: The Sector Plan recommends that the top of the podium should have a horizontal architectural unity through the use of cornices or other
+The proposed podium base meets this recommendation, with a ground floor height of 18 ft.

-- banding projections placed at the top of the upper most floor of the podium.
+- Top of the Podium: The Sector Plan recommends that the top of the podium should have a horizontal architectural unity through the use of cornices or other banding projections placed at the top of the upper most floor of the podium.
 Staff will continue to evaluate this during the public review process. - Location of Parking in Podiums: The Sector Plan recommends that any parking provided within the podium should be lined with actively programmed space for enhanced architectural façade and that garage entry doors should not exceed 25 ft in width.
 The proposed parking meets this recommendation, with a belowgrade parking garage accessed from South Eads Street.